Davidyz/inlayhint-filler.nvim/README.md

 # Inlayhint-filler.nvim
-> This plugin is so simple that I don't expect frequent changes to the code.
+> This plugin works as long as the neovim inlayhint API doesn't change.
-> Please don't consider this orphaned simply because you see the last commit was a long
+> Please don't consider this orphaned simply because you see the last commit was made
-> time ago.
+> a long time ago.

 For some languages like Python, the inlay-hint provided by the language server are actually optional symbols/tokens that can be inserted into the buffer.